 Using freezer paper templates and marking seams lets us select exactly the right bit of fabric, disregard grain, and piece with great precision using one of my patterns, or one designed in my Designing a Pieced Picture Quilt workshop (below).
 Learn how to see fabric differently as we look through our fabric for texture and lines that help communicate the curve of a petal, the cat’s body, or trees in the forest, or ripples in the water.

-Starting with an overview of the process, and examples of patterns and quilts made from them, and discuss design factors such as straight-line vs. curved piecing, how much detail is enough, communicating perspective, and the roles of fabric selection and quilting.
-Then, using their own photographs, or one to which they own copyright, students will learn how to make a unique pattern to piece it using freezer paper templates.
+Starting with an overview of the process, and examples of patterns and quilts made from them, we will discuss design factors such as straight-line vs. curved piecing, how much detail is enough, communicating perspective, and the roles of fabric selection and quilting.

-Students will then design their own patterns, starting by making a careful tracing of the photograph, edit as necessary for focus and composition, then translate this into a piece-able design, finding the image’s main dividing lines (or ‘blocks’), reviewing the preliminary design for ease of piecing, and revising lines as needed.
+Students will then design their own patterns, starting by making a careful tracing of the photograph, editing as necessary for focus and composition, then translating this into a piece-able design, finding the image’s main dividing lines (or ‘blocks’), reviewing the preliminary design for ease of piecing, and revising lines as needed.
 With their pattern complete, students will be prepared to proceed to making their own pieced picture quilts.
 (6-7 hour workshop)